roman-milk/roman-milk.github.io/teachers-discipline.md

  "Okay, now get up off my lap," Kate slowly got to her feet a very contrite, humbled, sore, young lady.
 "Its supper time girls," Speaking to my wife and daughter.
 "Kate after supper you will wash the dishes and put them away then its up to your room."

  "Karen the same for you I am sure you know why."
 She knew she was going to be placed in her harness.
-Report_Story #1